-Banda Aceh is world famous, but unfortunately for all the wrong reasons.
+Banda Aceh in Indonesia is world famous, but unfortunately for all the wrong reasons.

 This December will mark the 5th anniversary of the Tsunami which almost wiped out this seaside city - around tens of thousands of people were killed on the 25th of December, 2004.